tvvignesh/node-skeleton/README.md

 Helpers Utilities for doing JWT authentication is added to `src/app/utils/auth.utils.ts` and controllers for the same in `src/app/controllers/auth.server.controller.ts`.
 The private and public keys are placed in the `creds` folder.
 You can generate your own by using tools like [this](http://travistidwell.com/jsencrypt/demo/).

 No database implementation has been made so far and hence you may need to add your own tables/collections, create users, store secret keys, etc. which is more of an implementation detail.

+## Editorconfig

+A .editorconfig file has been added to the project to enable consistency in development across different IDEs used by different developers.
+Visit http://editorconfig.org for more information.
+You might have to install plugins in your editor to get this to work.

 ## Running Tests